 10% of the following:

-Tax relief is due on the following investements:
+Tax relief is due on the following investments:

-- Enterprise Investment Schemes (EIS) - 30% on the amount invested up to a maximum investment of £500,000
+- Enterprise Investment Schemes (EIS) - 30% on the amount invested without limit

 - Venture Capital Trust schemes - 30% on the amount invested up to a maximum investment of £200,000